himanshunaidu/data512_project/README.md

 This is because GeoPandas had some issues with reading the GeoJSON file, mostly due to conversion issues that may have occurred while the authors translated the ArcGIS files to GeoJSON.
 GeoPandas has drivers to directly read the ArcGIS GeoDatabase files.

+#### Air Quality Index Data

+This analysis required historical Air Quality Index (AQI) data for Indianapolis, IN, focusing on fire season (May 1 - October 31) each year from 1963 onward.
+The AQI measures daily air quality to indicate how healthy the air is, tracking pollutants like smog and smoke.
+Typically, an AQI between 0-50 reflects healthy, clean air, while 500 marks the upper limit for hazardous conditions.

+For this project, we accessed data via the US Environmental Protection Agency (EPA) Air Quality Service (AQS) API.
+The [documentation](https://aqs.epa.gov/aqsweb/documents/data_api.html) explains the available call parameters and includes sample calls.

+We used the highest daily average sensor readings from monitoring stations within Indianapolis, IN.
+These daily maximums were averaged over the fire season to create annual estimates for 1971-2024, as data prior to 1983 was unavailable.
+Identifying nearby stations requires the Federal Information Processing Series (FIPS) codes for the target city, county, and state, which we sourced [here](https://www.census.gov/library/reference/code-lists/ansi.html).

 ### Output Data

 1. [aqi_annual_estimates.csv](./final/aqi_annual_estimates.csv)\